Earl Weaver: Disciplinary actions

 Marty Springstead was one of Weaver's least favorite umpires.
-On September 15, 1977, in Toronto, Weaver asked Springstead to have a tarpaulin covering the Toronto Blue Jays bullpen area removed; the tarp was weighted down by bricks and Earl argued his left fielder could be injured if he ran into the bricks while chasing a foul ball.
+On September 15, 1977, Weaver asked Springstead to have a tarpaulin covering the Toronto Blue Jays bullpen area removed; the tarp was weighted down by bricks and Earl argued his left fielder could be injured if he ran into the bricks while chasing a foul ball.
 When the umpire refused to order the Blue Jays to move the tarp, Weaver pulled the Orioles off the field.
-The umpire declared a forfeit, the only forfeit in Orioles history.
-On another infamous occasion, in Cleveland, Weaver stormed to the dugout and returned to the field with a rulebook in his pocket.
+The umpire declared the move a forfeit, still the only one in Orioles history.
+On another occasion, in Cleveland, Weaver stormed to the dugout and returned to the field with a rulebook in his pocket.
 "Don't take that book out or you're outta here," Springstead warned.
 Weaver pulled it out anyway and was ejected.
-After that game, Weaver said of Springstead, "He's a terrific guy...He's just not a very good umpire."
+After that game, Weaver said of Springstead, "He's a terrific guy... he's just not a very good umpire."

 One of Weaver's most infamous tirades came on September 17, 1980, in a game against the Detroit Tigers.
-First base umpire Bill Haller, who was wearing a microphone for a documentary on the daily life of an MLB umpire, called a balk on Oriole pitcher Mike Flanagan.
-Weaver charged out of the dugout and began screaming at Haller, who was already angry at Weaver for publicly questioning his integrity by suggesting he be prohibited from working Tigers games in 1972 because his brother was the Tigers' backup catcher at the time.
-After Weaver was ejected, he launched into a profanity-filled argument in which he accused Haller of blatantly calling the game out of the Orioles' favor.
-He also accused Haller of poking him in the chest, and after Haller denied doing so they called each other liars.
-Weaver's contempt for umpires was often mutual.
-One night in 1973 Weaver threw his cap to the ground and began a vehement argument with Luciano.
+First base umpire Bill Haller, who was wearing a microphone for a PM Magazine documentary on the daily life of an MLB umpire, called a balk on Oriole pitcher Mike Flanagan.
+Weaver charged out of the dugout and began screaming at Haller, who was already angry at Weaver for publicly questioning his integrity because his brother was the Tigers' backup catcher at the time.
+After Weaver was ejected, he launched into a profanity-filled argument in which he accused Haller of blatantly calling the game in the Tigers' favor.
+He also accused Haller of poking him in the chest, which Weaver demands that if he does it again, he'll "knock Haller right in his nose", and after Haller denied doing so, they called each other liars.
+Weaver's contempt for umpires was often mutual; one night in 1973, Weaver threw his cap to the ground and began a vehement argument with Luciano.
 Luciano's crew-mate Don Denkinger walked over to Weaver's cap, stepped on it with the sharp cleats of both shoes, and slowly twisted back and forth.